 1. Make sure your property is a Verified Listing on Propertyfinder.
 A Verified Listing has the seal of approval that the listing is authentic and available to rent in Dubai.

-- Guarantee the landlord is the owner of the property.
-Ask to check the name title deed and double check it is the same as the one mentioned on their passport.
+2. Guarantee the landlord is actually the owner of the property.
+Ask to check the name on the title deed and double check it is the same as the one mentioned on their passport.
 Remember, subletting can only happen with the consent of the landlord.

-- Ask the landlord for proof of payment on all the service charges and utilities.
+3. Ask the landlord for proof of payment on all service charges and utilities.
 This is essential to avoid random knocks on your door for outstanding bills.

-- Look up your agency on RERA (Real Estate Regulatory Agency).
+4. Look up your real estate agency on RERA (Real Estate Regulatory Agency).
 Stay safe and make sure the agency you are dealing with is licensed.

-- Schedule a visit to the property with the landlord and ensure the condition of the property is as requested.
-We live in the digital age, so photos can be downloaded, photoshopped or even be of better days of your new potential pad.
-Make a day of it and go see the property.
-This would probably also encourage you to check the building and area and envision your new life.
+6. Go see the property in person.
+Schedule a visit to the property with the landlord and ensure the condition of the property is as requested.
+We live in the digital age, so photos can be downloaded, photoshopped, or just from better days for your new potential home.

-- Make sure the landlord is signing the contract themselves.
-Don’t take any excuses, even if you have to reschedule a new date.
+7. Make sure the landlord is signing the contract themselves.
+Don’t take any excuses, even if you have to reschedule a new date to sign the documents together.
 By UAE law, the tenant and landlord are the most important signatures on the contract.

-- Read the terms mentioned in the contract and make sure it mentions that the landlord is responsible for any major repairs.
-Any repairs exceeding AED 200 should be the responsibility of your landlord.
+8. Read the terms mentioned in the contract and make sure it mentions that the landlord is responsible for any major repairs.
+Any repairs exceeding AED 200 are, by law, the responsibility of your landlord.

-- Do not pay the agency fees until you have been handed all the keys and cards.
-As tempting as it is to get all the boring payments out the way, don’t rush it.
-There will be plenty of time to get your dream sofa.
+9. Do not pay the agency any fees until you have been handed the key.
+As tempting as it is to get all the boring payments out of the way, do not rush.

-- Make sure receipts of cheques are provided.
-Any money that has been paid by yourself or those involved in your move should be documented properly to avoid fingers pointing in the wrong direction.
+10. Make sure receipts of cheques are provided.
+Any money that has been paid by yourself or those involved in your move should be documented properly to avoid finger-pointing in the wrong direction.